Tunisia prepares for polls after death of president

 Foreign governments including that of former colonial power France have hailed Essebsi's role in Tunisia's democratic transition, with nearby Algeria and Mauritania declaring three days of mourning.

-The main funeral ceremony is to take place on Saturday in the presence of several foreign heads of state, according to Prime Minister Youssef Chahed.
+The main funeral ceremony is to take place on Saturday and French President Emmanuel Macron's office announced he would attend.

 - Reforms despite turmoil -